 Also, read about how the Israelites tried to justify living life their own way and then tried to avoid the consequences of doing so.
 Could we be doing the same thing today?

+Could you be guilty of parental legalism?
+What do I mean by that?
 Parental legalism often focuses on behavior as opposed to the heart.
 These legalists make Christianity all about “the law,” often their own law or house rules.
 When they do, they run the risk of keeping their children from seeing their need for genuine heart change and a personal relationship with Christ.
-Could you have fallen into parental legalism?
+So … could you have fallen into some parental legalism, perhaps without realizing it?

-Also, read about how and how not to communicate with a person who is acting like a fool and how we can sometimes practice idolatry without recognizing it for what it is.
+We’ll also read about how and how not to communicate with a person who is acting like a fool, and how we can sometimes practice idolatry without recognizing it for what it is.

 Nothing breaks a parent’s heart more than to see our children make foolish choices that can result in consequences for years to come.
 But there are some things we can do early on so God doesn’t have to allow more serious consequences later.
 What are some of those things?